BauhausUniversity/MedienWiki/README.md

  * skins: the current MedienWiki skin
 * latest: contains the latest (fresh) MediaWiki from http://www.mediawiki.org/wiki/Download
 * wiki: contains the MedienWiki
-* Usability: Contains Research results form usability test and user research
+* Usability: Contains [Research results](/usability/Forschungsergebnisse.md) from usability test and user research
- * Wireframes: Possible Layouts and Interface changes.
+ * [Wireframes](/usability/Wireframes/readme.md): Possible Layouts and Interface changes.

 ##LocalSettings.php##
 For security reasons, the LocalSettings.php is split into two parts.
 The file "LocalSettings.php" includes a second LocalSettings.php file, which is ignored by this git repository.